togglebyte/togglebit.io/content/posts/2021-03-15_rust-opengl-part-5.md

 ## Overview

-Transforming instances when using instanced rendering doesn't work with `uniforms` as each instance needs its own transform.
+Transforming instances when using instanced rendering doesn't work with `uniform`s  as each instance needs its own transform.

+**Note**: It is possible to pass an array of `uniform`s per draw call.
+It would be more performant to pass 100 transforms as an array to a single uniform, rather than 100 transforms as vertex pointers.

 Iterate over the instance positions and set them via `glBufferData` (which replaces the way of doing it by setting the uniform value).